slushie0/qolify/README.md

 Right now qolify is in its infancy and doesn't have many features, but that should change over time

 ## Features
--Zoom (Configurable keybind)
+-Zoom with scrolling (Configurable keybind)

 -Hotkey labels (Displays your keybinding on each hotbar slot)

--Fullbright (With toggle)
+-Fullbright (With keybind toggle)

 -Status effect timers

+-Modmenu compatibility

 ## Planned Features
--ModMenu compatibility

--Zoom customizability

 -Item stitching fix